-The Government of Japan has been conducting the JARPA survey since the 1987/88 austral summer season under the Article VIII of the International Convention for Regulation of Whaling, as a long-term project.
-The last survey of the JARPA will be completed in the 2004/05 season.
+The Government of Japan conducted the JARPA survey since the 1987/88 austral summer season under the Article VIII of the International Convention for Regulation of Whaling, as a long-term project.
+The last survey of the JARPA was completed in the 2004/05 season.
 With the progress of the JARPA, the objectives of the project evolved from two in the original plan to four after the 1995/96 season.
-These additional objectives were not an alteration of the original plan, but rather were a development from the original plan.
-The basic survey methodologies have been maintained through the JARPA surveys.
-The IWC Scientific Committee (SC) held a midterm workshop to review JARPA data and results in 1997.
-During its 1997 meeting, the SC discussed the report of the workshop and identified several future tasks to be addressed in the program.
-A reasonable progress has been made on most of these tasks.
+These additional objectives were not an alteration of the original plan, but rather were a development of the original plan.
+The IWC Scientific Committee held a midterm workshop in 1997 to review JARPA data and results.
+During its 1997 Annual Meeting, the Scientific Committee discussed the report of the workshop and identified several future tasks to be addressed in the program.
+A reasonable progress was made on most of these tasks.